In simplest terms, PyFerret is Ferret encapsulated in Python.

 But PyFerret can also be used as a transparent replacement for the traditional Ferret executable.
 A simple script starts Python and enters the pyferret module, giving the traditional Ferret interface.
 This script also support all of Ferret's command-line options.

 Inside the PyFerret wrapper is a complete, but enhanced Ferret engine.
 One very noticeable enhancement is improved graphics which can be saved in common image formats.
 (Sorry, no more GKS metafiles.)
-Also, PyFerret comes packaged with many new statistical and shapefile function which are, in fact, Python scripts making use of third-party Python modules.
+Also, PyFerret comes packaged with many new statistical and shapefile functions which are, in fact, Python scripts making use of third-party Python modules.